greenelab/phenoplier_manuscript/manuscript.md

 The analysis of other top niacin-contributing LVs across different cardiovascular diseases revealed additional mechanisms of action.
 <!--  -->
 For example, *GPR109A/HCAR2* encodes a G protein-coupled high-affinity niacin receptor in adipocytes and immune cells, including monocytes, macrophages, neutrophils and dendritic cells [@doi:10.1016/j.tips.2006.05.008; @doi:10.1038/sj.jid.5700586].
-It was initially thought that the antiatherogenic effects of niacin were solely due to inhibition of lipolysis in adipose tissue.
+It was initially thought that the antiatherogenic effects of niacin were solely due to the inhibition of lipolysis in adipose tissue.
-However, it has been shown that nicotinic acid can reduce atherosclerosis progression independently of its antidyslipidemic activity through the activation of *GPR109A* in immune cells [@doi:10.1172/JCI41651], thus boosting anti-inflammatory processes [@doi:10.1161/ATVBAHA.108.179283].
+However, it has been shown that nicotinic acid can reduce atherosclerosis progression independently of its antidyslipidemic activity by activating *GPR109A* in immune cells [@doi:10.1172/JCI41651], thus boosting anti-inflammatory processes [@doi:10.1161/ATVBAHA.108.179283].
 In addition, flushing, a common adverse effect of niacin, is also produced by the activation of GPR109A in Langerhans cells (macrophages of the skin).
 This alternative mechanism for niacin could have been hypothesized by examining the cell types where the top-contributing modules are expressed: for instance, LV116 and LV931 (Figure @fig:lv116:cell_types, Supplementary Figure @fig:sup:lv931, and Supplementary Tables @tbl:sup:multiplier_pathways:lv116 and @tbl:sup:multiplier_pathways:lv931) were the top two modules for AT, with a strong signature in monocytes, macrophages, neutrophils, dendritic cells, among others.
 In Figure @fig:lv116:cell_types, it can be seen that LV116's genes are expressed as an immune response when these cell types are under different stimuli, such as diarrhea caused by different pathogens [@doi:10.1371/journal.pone.0192082], samples from multiple sclerosis or systemic lupus erythematosus [@doi:10.1371/journal.pone.0109760; @doi:10.1126/science.aac7442], or infected with different viruses (such as herpes simplex [@url:https://www.ncbi.nlm.nih.gov/bioproject/PRJNA258384], West Nile virus [@doi:10.3390/v5071664], *Salmonella typhimurium* [@doi:10.1038/srep16882], among others).
 These three LVs (LV246, LV116 and LV931) were among the top 20 modules contributing to the niacin prediction across different cardiovascular traits (Table @tbl:niacin:cardio:top_lvs).
-Given the current controversy around this compound and its effect on cardiovascular disease, our approach may help to better understand different pathophysiological mechanisms linked with the mechanism of action of niacin.

 <!-- niacin:cardiovascular:top_lvs:start DISABLE NOW, BUT HAS TO BE ADDED THE "end" version just below to update table -->